img img img img

 When placed into executive roles, by promotion or otherwise, 50-70% of those executives fail in their first 18 months.
 This is a shocking statistic from research gathered by the Corporate Executive Board, and it is needlessly high.
 So, why is this happening, and what’s the solution?

 Also how often do we promote people too soon or we don’t even prepare them for future leadership roles?
 We just put them in the deep end and hope they swim when most sink.
 Has this happened to you?
 It has happened to me.
 I swam however it was incredibly tough and very stressful.
-As much as it is an honour to lead, it is not easy.
+As much as it is an honor to lead, it is not easy.

 Therefore, when someone has great skills and a good rapport with their colleagues and then gets promoted to a leadership position, it seems strange that they’d fail, right?
 After all, shouldn’t they be able to just get on with it?